REFLECTIONS FROM CONCORD

 The Web site

 for the New Hampshire General Court is easy to navigate and is a mother lode of information, including pages for each representative's bill sponsorships and voting record, plus the text and status of bills.
 For convenience we provide direct links to the text of any bills mentioned in the reports below.

-(For the curious, we reverse the order of presentation each month!)
+(For the curious, order of presentation was selected at random and we will reverse the order each month!)

 Will Smith writes …

 Here is a quick overview of New Hampshire House of Representatives activities that I feel are of particular interest to citizens of Rye and New Castle.